Guebbit/css-ui/docs/atoms/highlights/HighlightRollup.md

 <style lang="scss">
-@use "docs/theme.scss" as theme;
+@use "../docs/theme" as theme;
-@use "src/atoms/highlights/HighlightRollup.scss" as * with (
+@use "../src/atoms/highlights/HighlightRollup" with (
     $color: theme.$primary-color,
     $active-color: theme.$secondary-color
 );